-Taking an objective step back, the versatility of Nic Cage as an actor is genuinely fascinating to follow & it’s a surprise we’ve not featured Cage within Oddeon previously; his filmography is a prolific yet scattered selection of hits and misses across an impressive range of roles & his IMDB page is an amazing slice of cinema history.
+Taking an objective step back, the versatility of Nic Cage as an actor is genuinely fascinating to follow & it’s a surprise we’ve not featured Cage within Oddeon previously.
+His filmography is a prolific yet scattered selection of hits and misses across an impressive range of roles and his IMDB page is an amazing slice of cinema history.
 Since 1987, Cage has been in at least one movie a year and often several at a time.
 In 2009 he was in four movies.
 In both 2011 and 2016 he was in five.
 Cast your eye further back to 1987, however, and there is only one listed – Vampire’s Kiss.

 Originally billed as a romantic comedy horror, it becomes apparent that the romance in Vampire’s Kiss is not romance and the comedy bounces between slapstick & surprisingly bleak.
 Tonally, it’s far more akin to 2000’s American Psycho.
-Nic Cage is essentially a Patrick Bateman archetype instilled with the belief that his actions are justified because he’s become a vampire.
+Nic Cage is a Patrick Bateman archetype instilled with the belief that his actions are justified because he’s become a vampire.
 Take a second to really digest that & you can probably see where the real horror element comes from.

 The comedy is there too, though, and the situations created by Cage and his affliction form the core of the movie, even if there is still some debate about whether Cage’s OTT style forced the movie from ‘psychological thriller’ to ‘black comedy’.